jamstack-cms/jamstack-cms/README.md

 JAMstack CMS solves this issue by giving you two views at run time, including both the static build as well as a dynamic Admin view that allows you to manipulate content and preview pages before building.

-This way you have the opportunity to test out new posts and web pages before deploying them to your live environmnet.
+This way you have the opportunity to test out new posts and web pages before deploying them to your live environment.

 #### 3 Ways to build a page